 The toll on jobs and income

-The pandemic continues to take its toll on the Arizona’s workers.
-The state’s labor force (those working and looking for work) has yet to recover to the pre-pandemic high in February.
-In sizing up the impact of the pandemic on household incomes, over 2.5 million Arizona households (46% of all Arizona households) have had at least one member that has lost employment income since the pandemic began.
+The pandemic continues to take its toll on Arizona’s workers.
+The state’s labor force (those working and looking for work) has only recently risen beyond the pre-pandemic high in 2020.
+In sizing up the impact of the pandemic on household incomes, over 2.4 million Arizona households (44% of all Arizona households) have had at least one member that has lost employment income since the pandemic began.

 Much like Arizona’s economy before the pandemic, the current recession and its negative consequences have been particularly felt by people facing the biggest barriers, including people of color (particularly Latinx, Indigenous, and Black Arizonans), households with children, and households with lower incomes.
 Relative to their White, childless, or higher-income peers, these groups have shouldered the most of the pandemic’s economic impact.
 For example, travel and social distancing measures have especially hit workers in Arizona’s leisure and hospitality sector, which tend to be people of color with lower incomes.

 The pandemic and its economic shockwaves have also caused widespread yet concentrated hardship.
 Millions are now struggling with affording household expenses like rent, groceries, utilities, and childcare, placing them on the brink of desperation.
-In Arizona, more than 1 in 3 households cannot afford usual expenses, 1 in 6 are behind on rent, and 1 in 8 sometimes or often do not have enough to eat.
+In Arizona, 1 in 3 households cannot afford usual expenses, 1 in 7 are behind on rent, and 1 in 10 sometimes or often do not have enough to eat.
 Like the impact of employment income, rates of hardship, food insufficiency, and housing instability are higher among Arizonans of color, households with children, and households with lower incomes.